gpestana/notes/talks/dark_web_2018/main_script.md

 ## Meta

 ```
-The main goal of the talk is to raise awareness about the importance for common
-internet users to protect their data and footprints online (e.g. metadata), in
-order to protect their privacy and freedom online.
+The main goal of the talk is to raise awareness about the importance for common internet users to protect their data and footprints online (e.g. metadata), in order to protect their privacy and freedom online.
 The twist is that the same
-technologies that can protect our privacy and citizens at risk (political and
-digital dissidents, citizens at risk), is also powering the so called dark web.
+technologies that can protect our privacy and citizens at risk (political and digital dissidents, citizens at risk), is also powering the so called dark web.
 Thus, complementary goals are to 1) highlight that technology can be used for
-the good or bad, but that does not make it inherently good or bad, 2) protecting
- personal data and privacy means protecting everyone's rights and freedom and 3)
- it is easy to start using the technologies and contribute.
+the good or bad, but that does not make it inherently good or bad, 2) protecting personal data and privacy means protecting everyone's rights and freedom and 3) thast it is easy to start using the technologies and contribute.
 ```